LMS-Community/lms-community.github.io/docs/getting-started/index.md

     Then double click the downloaded package to launch the installation process in a familiar installation assistant.

     !!! note
-        The 64-bit version does _not_ provide a control panel or tray icon.
+        If you're coming from an older version of LMS on Windows: the 64-bit version does _not_ provide a control panel or tray icon.
 It must be started/stopped using the Windows service manager.

 === ":simple-raspberrypi: Raspberry Pi"